From fishing to e-gates: The key takeaways from Starmer’s Brexit deal

 Emissions

-Ministers argue the SPS agreement the and Emissions Trading Systems linking measures combined will add nearly £9bn to the UK economy by 2040.
+Ministers argue that the SPS agreement and the emissions trading systems linking measures combined will add nearly £9bn to the UK economy by 2040.

 Join our commenting forum